jamf/NetSUS/docs/ldap_proxy.md

 1. Log in to the NetBoot/SUS/LP server web application.

-2. Click **LDAP Proxy** in the side navigation menu. or in the mobile dropdown menu.
+2. Click **LDAP Proxy** in the side navigation menu or in the mobile dropdown menu.

 3. Enter your **Exposed Distinguished Name** that you intend to use to reach the proxy.
 For more information, see [Exposed Distinguished Name](#edn)